-Marshall has a long legacy of being one of the best manufacturers of amps but in recent years it has also made a strong push into headphones as well.
-The company has released Bluetooth speakers and even Bluetooth earbuds in the past, all with the same classic Marshall design.
+Marshall has a long legacy as perhaps the most iconic manufacturer of guitar amplifiers, but in recent years it has also made a strong push into consumer audio as well.
+The company has released Bluetooth speakers and even Bluetooth earbuds in the past, all with the same classic Marshall design language.
 That said, one thing that’s been missing from the lineup for a long time was a pair of active noise cancelling (ANC) headphones.
 That changed with the Monitor II ANC Bluetooth headphones.
 Marshall closed the gap on the competition and made a pair of ANC that fits perfectly in with their design language, so how do they perform?

 Who are they for?